trueprint/react-native-image-cropping/README.md

 const {ReactNativeImageCropping} = React.NativeModules;
 ```

-### Crop the image by URL
+### Crop the image

-It is using RCTImageLoader so it should be able to crop any image that react knows how to load(display).
+It is using RCTImageLoader so it should be able to crop any image that react knows how to load / display.

+#### Without aspect ratio restriction:

 ```javascript
 const originalImage = require('CrazyFlowers.jpg');